-The second Bright Line Watch conference, Democracy’s resilience: Is America’s democracy threatened?, will be held at The Brookings Institution on May 1, 2018.
+The second Bright Line Watch conference, Democracy’s resilience: Is America’s democracy threatened?, was held at The Brookings Institution on May 1, 2018.
 In the aftermath of the 2016 election and during the tumultuous first year of the Trump presidency, observers across the political spectrum have struggled to anticipate the likely consequences for American democracy.
 Never before has a sitting president so harshly questioned the integrity of elections, challenged the separation of powers, and verbally threatened the freedom of the press.
 Partisan polarization is at an all-time high, public trust at a historic low.
 For many Americans, democracy seems more imperiled now than at any time in living memory.
 And similar problems are afflicting other democracies around the world.
-The Brookings Institution and Bright Line Watch will bring together the authors of four prominent new books that weigh in on the status and prospects of America’s democracy:
+The Brookings Institution and Bright Line Watch brought together the authors of four prominent new books to weigh in on the status and prospects of America’s democracy.

 One Nation After Trump by E.J.
 Dionne, Norm Ornstein, and Thomas Mann

 How Democracies Die by Steven Levitsky and Daniel Ziblatt